Chesapeake Bay Retriever as a Therapy Dog

 The Chesapeake Bay Retriever shines in therapy roles owing to their intuitive nature, affability, and robust physicality.
 However, certain drawbacks must be acknowledged for clarity.

-• Ideal Roles: Best suited for environments requiring active engagement, emotional support, and robust physical presence, such as schools, hospitals, and trauma support settings.
+- Ideal Roles: They are best suited for environments requiring active engagement, emotional support, and robust physical presence.
+This includes schools, hospitals, and trauma support settings.

 Final Thoughts